3 December, 2020

 Your information may be collected and processed to assess your eligibility for a current or future clinical trial.
 Failure to provide any requested data or consent to data processing may prevent us from assessing your eligibility for a current or future clinical trial.
 Unless you indicate otherwise, the consent you provide shall be considered valid indefinitely.

 In these circumstances, we will retain your information for as long as your account is active or as needed to provide you services.
-You have the right to withdraw your consent to the processing of your information at any time by sending an email to email@example.com.Your withdrawal of consent does not affect the lawfulness of the processing before the withdrawal.
+You have the right to withdraw your consent to the processing of your information at any time by sending an email to firstname.lastname@example.org.
+Your withdrawal of consent does not affect the lawfulness of the processing before the withdrawal.

 Please note that we may retain and use your information as necessary to comply with our legal obligations, when we believe that disclosure is necessary to protect our rights and/or comply with a judicial proceeding, court order or similar legal process served on our websites, resolve disputes, and enforce our agreements.

 Personal information will be shared within Panoply and its affiliated companies and with third parties, including our agents and service providers, on a “need to know” basis to meet stated legitimate business purposes.
 Access to databases and folders containing personal information is restricted to appropriate staff.
 Panoply does not trade or sell personal information.